• Skip to primary navigation

 How Does a Person Prevent Hepatitis A Infection?

-The best way to prevent Hepatitis A infection is to be vaccinated.
-The CDC recommends that all children at 1 year of age and high risk persons of any age get vaccinated for Hepatitis A. Other prevention methods include practicing good hygiene, including washing hands after using the bathroom and changing diapers, and before eating or preparing food.
+The best way to prevent Hepatitis A infection is to be vaccinated, which will need to be performed more than once in a lifetime for maximum impact.
+CDC recommends the Hepatitis A vaccine for all children aged 12–23 months, those between 2–18 years of age who have not previously received a vaccine, and adults who may be at risk, including travelers to certain international countries, men who have sex with men (MSM), people with liver disease, and people who are or were recently in jail or prison.
+Other prevention methods include practicing good hygiene, including washing hands after using the bathroom and changing diapers, and before eating or preparing food.
 Click here to find out where you can get vaccinated.

 For more information on Hepatitis A, and to find out if you are at risk for Hepatitis A, visit the CDC’s Hepatitis A Page.